Skip to content

 • strong and safe structures.

-• within communities that encourage social interactions and support health and wellbeing.
+• communities that encourage social interactions and support health and wellbeing.

-• located close to services, green spaces, and public transport
+• homes near services, green spaces, and public transport

-• protected from waste, pollution, and natural or man-made disasters.
+• places to live that are protected from waste, pollution, and natural or man-made disasters.

-Unhealthy homes create higher health risks for people who…
+Unhealthy homes raise health risks for individuals who…

 • have pre-existing health conditions like allergies, asthma, cystic fibrosis, other lung diseases, and cardiovascular disease are at risk of their conditions worsening and are more likely to develop fungal infections or additional allergies.